swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 ### CoNLL

-The actual thing I was supposed to attend.
+The actual thing I signed up to attend...

 ### Keynote Talk 6: Disfluency detection by humans